PirateNetwork/pirate/doc/tor.md

 ## 1. Run Pirate behind a Tor proxy

+If you're using the default embedded Tor daemon (see section 2's "Embedded Tor daemon" subsection), this already happens automatically - the rest of this section is only needed to point at a *different* Tor instance (e.g. a separately-run system Tor) via `-proxy`/`-onion` instead.

 The first step is running Pirate behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.